AN INCONVENIENT TRUTH: God appointed a “bad president,” Christians must still submit

 Nehemiah led a rally, but submitted to the crown

 Nehemiah led the “great protest” in the Bible.
-He defended his people against leaders who enslaved and exploited them.
+He defended his people from bad leaders who exploited them.
 Others use this to justify government resistance.
 Well, it is not.

 Nehemiah was a cupbearer to King Artaxerxes, which means he had to be submissive and respectful to be trusted.
-He reasoned and fought for the people who were being abused by their Jewish brothers, not the King.
+He reasoned and fought for the people who were being abused by their own Jewish brothers, not the King.
+(Nehemiah 5)

 Moses’ family hid him when he was a baby.
 When he grew up, God appointed him to warn the Pharoah.
-God’s people could have mounted a revolution, but they waited on God’s deliverance.
+God’s people could have mounted an earlier revolution, but they waited on God’s promised deliverance.

 They refused to bow before the gods.
 God alone deserves our worship!
 They answered King Nebuchadnezzar in a gentle and respectful manner.
 Not affront and without insulting his gods.
 (Daniel 3:16; Gill’s Exposition)

 Even if the pagan Roman authority was evil, the Apostles urged Christians to pray, intercede, & be thankful.
 Why?
 So that they may have a peaceful quiet life, godly and dignified in every way.